Learn tips on how to prevent accidents from happening in and around your store.

 • Injuries caused by store displays or improperly stacked goods

-As a retailer, you have a duty of reasonable care to keep your retail areas in a safe condition for customers.
+As a retailer, you have a duty to provide reasonable care to keep your premises safe for customers.
 You can ensure you’re exercising reasonable care by taking appropriate risk management measures.

 Displays or improperly stacked merchandise

-Store displays and stacked merchandise create liability concerns for retailers through faulty design (such as display racks with hard-to-see, protruding lower shelves), poor placement and a possibility of toppling on customers.
+Store displays and stacked merchandise create liability concerns for retailers through faulty design (such as display racks with hard-to-see, protruding lower shelves), poor placement and a possibility of striking customers.

-There are several precautions you can take to ensure you don’t incur expenses as a result of store displays or improperly stacked merchandise:
+There are several precautions you can take to ensure you don’t incur costs from store displays or improperly stacked merchandise:

 • Establish written procedures and employee training for stocking shelves and preparing displays.